LincaMarius/ISAP-1_Schematic/README.md

-# ISAP-1 Computer Schematic and PCB
+# ISAP-1 Computer Schematic
 The ISAP-1 computer is the improved version of the SAP-1 computer made by me.

 ISAP Computer stands for Improved Simple as Possible Computer

 This is the stage of choosing the electronic components used to make the ISAP-1 computer and designing the Schematic.

-By: Lincă Marius Gheorghe,
+By: Lincă Marius Gheorghe

-Pitești, Argeș, Romania, Europe.

 https://github.com/LincaMarius